raohmaru/CFC/docs/RuleScript.md

 ```ini
 ~event~ [[cond]] effect & effect to(target filter) restr; ...
 ```
-When using hooks the syntax is the following:
+When using hooks the syntax is as following:
 ```ini
 ?hook? [[cond if expr]]
 ```

 #### \~event\~
-It defines one or more game event listeners that when triggered will execute the Auto statement of the rules.
+It defines one or more game event listeners that when triggered will execute the effects of the Auto statement.

 Several events can be specified by separating them with the comma sign `,`.